New Launch Condo Financing Singapore 2026: PPS & IPA | Nexus

 The booking fee is committed at the showflat.
 The IPA should already be in hand.

-New launch IPAs are particularly fragile.
-Valuations rely on developer pricing, not transacted comparables — if the unit prices above a bank’s PSF ceiling, the loan quantum drops and the buyer tops up the gap in cash.
-A single-bank IPA that "looks fine" can fail at another bank’s valuation desk on the same unit.
+New launch IPAs are fragile for a specific reason.
+Valuations lean on developer pricing rather than transacted comparables.
+If the unit prices above a bank’s PSF ceiling, the loan quantum drops and you cover the gap in cash.
+A single-bank IPA that “looks fine” can still fail at another bank’s valuation desk on the very same unit.

 “Run parallel IPAs across three to five lenders before you sign the OTP.
-New launches valuation-shop badly — one bank’s S$1.5M ceiling can be another’s S$1.65M.
-The S$150K difference is the difference between exercising and forfeiting.”
+New launches value very differently from bank to bank.
+One lender’s S$1.5M ceiling can be another’s S$1.65M, and that S$150K gap decides whether you exercise or forfeit.”

 TDSR, MSR, and the Loan-Tier Rate Game